Zelgadis87/rule-reactor/README.md

 Currently BETA

+2016-04-21 v0.0.18

+* Codacy and CodeClimate driven style quality improvements.
+Not published to npm.

-2016-04-24 v0.0.17
+2016-04-21 v0.0.17

 * Corrected some documentation errors
-* Codacy and CodeClimate driven style quality improvements
+* Codacy and CodeClimate driven style quality improvements.
+Not published to npm.

 2016-04-20 v0.0.16